Charles Newman Community Garden

 Our garden will incorporate permaculture principles.
 Permaculture points the way to living sustainably in our environment showing waste minimisation, composting and water usage techniques that can be used by people in their own homes.
 Another way to think about it is as a closed loop system where all the needs of that system are met within the system—one where your resources come from wastes, and your wastes turn into resources.
 If you know the principle behind a terrarium, a mostly self-sufficient system where the plants live in a glass container with minimal care from the outside, you have the very basic understanding of permaculture for your garden.

 Anyone who volunteers will know how hard it is to coordinate and allow a lot of time for the completion of any major project.
 In a new garden such as we are also at the mercy of the weather, summer or winter.
 Yet we are please to announce that NPCG has completed stage one of the site development with the main earthworks and site drainage systems in place.
-There are now defined spaces for the roll-though pad packed down and ready for the concreting and construction of the gazebo.
-The utilities area designated for the composting and greenhouse have been levelled and gravelled, making it the ideal place for these important features for the garden users.
+The utilities area designated for the composting and greenhouse have been levelled and gravelled, making it the ideal place for our garden users.
 The site has been graded to allow for adequate drainage and this has been attractively arranged into winter catchment, with large blue chip and well placed logs, making it ideal for nature play.
 A small retaining wall has been placed into position to define our native food garden which will require excellent drainage and full sun when planted.
+Several of our raised beds are now filled and ready for planting; they will make such a difference for our gardeners particularly those with some kneeling or back immobility.
+It will also keep those pesky rabbits out of the veggies!

 Newman Park Community Garden is a sub-committee of the Charleston Community Centre.